bgschiller/pixyll/_posts/2022-03-24-contentful-migrations.md

 Because it wasn't too much extra work, I also set it up to make the current schema available to each migration.

-~~If this sounds useful to you, it's open source at [bgschiller/contentful-migrations](https://github.com/bgschiller/contentful-migrations).~~ I've found an existing library, [deluan/contentful-migrations](https://github.com/deluan/contentful-migrate) and play to use that instead.
+~~If this sounds useful to you, it's open source at [bgschiller/contentful-migrations](https://github.com/bgschiller/contentful-migrations).~~ I've found an existing library, [deluan/contentful-migrations](https://github.com/deluan/contentful-migrate) and plan to use that instead.
 It's been around for longer is more battle-tested than my hacky bash script.